cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/ironmq.html.md

 ## Next Steps

-To get into more advanced uses of IronMQ, you may want to check out the [API docs][4] or check out an example Sinatra application that ties in [IronWorker][10] at .
+To get into more advanced uses of IronMQ, you may want to check out the [API docs][4]

 ## Support

-Issues should get logged with [Heroku Support][11].
 You’re also welcome to stop by the [Iron.io support chat room][12] and chat with Iron.io staff about issues.
 You can also find more resources at the [Iron.io Dev Center][13].

 ## <a id='sample-app'></a>Integrations ##